Probate Q&A Series

 Call to Action

-Handling missing estate assets and guiding the court to appoint a public administrator can overwhelm anyone.
+Handling missing estate assets and guiding the court to appoint an administrator can overwhelm anyone.
 Pierce Law Group’s attorneys have extensive probate administration experience.
-We help you locate assets, prepare accurate accountings, and work with the court to appoint a public administrator when needed.
+We help you locate assets, prepare accurate accountings, and work with the court regarding appointment of an administrator when needed.
 Contact Pierce Law Group today by emailing intake@piercelaw.com or calling (919) 341-7055.
 Let us protect the estate and bring closure to your probate process.